 If you are unhappy with any aspect of your maternity care you can provide feedback or make a complaint.

 Midwifery Standard Review » you can provide feedback about any midwife involved in your care.
-The feedback can be anonymous of you wish and is seen by the New Zealand College of Midwives, the midwife herself, and a consumer representative who will participate in the midwife’s Midwifery Standard Review (each midwife completes an MSR every three years).
+The feedback can be anonymous if you wish and is seen by the New Zealand College of Midwives, the midwife herself, and a consumer representative who will participate in the midwife’s Midwifery Standard Review (each midwife completes an MSR every three years).

 Health and Disability Commission » you can lay a complaint with the Health & Disability Commission regarding care received from any health professional involved in your pregnancy, birth, or you or your baby postnatally.
 Any complaint laid to HDC is assessed and then addressed in the most appropriate way the assessor sees fit.